YanjieChen9117/YanjieChen9117/README.md

 # 👋 Hi, I'm Yanjie Chen

-🎓 M.A. in Statistics @ Columbia University
+🎓 Master in Statistics @ Columbia University
 🔬 Researcher in tumor evolution, Bayesian inference, and probabilistic modeling
 📍 Currently a research intern at Irving Institute for Cancer Dynamics, Columbia University